vistadataproject/vistadataproject.github.io/index-cloud-vista.md

 ### Cloud-Smart
-In VA's [*Cloud-Smart Strategy*](https://cloud.cio.gov/strategy/#cloud-smart) for VISTA, VA is implementing cloud-native __*VISTA* Adaptive Maintenance__ (VAM), which provides a cloud-based roadmap and software for cloud-native optimization and security for *VISTA* to the highest standards in the U.S. government, using straightforward off-the-shelf commercial cloud services and microservices.
+In VA's Cloud-Smart strategy for VISTA, VA is implementing cloud-specific __*VISTA* Adaptive Maintenance__ (VAM), which provides a cloud-based roadmap and software for cloud-native optimization and security for *VISTA* to the highest standards in the U.S. government, using straightforward off-the-shelf commercial cloud services and microservices.

 Both *VISTA* and VAM will be implemented within VA’s Enterprise Cloud leveraging Amazon Web Services ([AWS](https://aws.amazon.com)).